SUM Online Bible College and Seminary Anytime-Anywhere.

-SUM delivers classes through our online synchronous platform but is now adding a new delivery system called SUM Anytime-Anywhere (SUM-AA).
+SUM Online Bible College and Theological Seminary offers online anytime and anywhere classes through our online synchronous platform but is now adding a new delivery system called SUM Anytime-Anywhere (SUM-AA).

 Synchronous courses are delivered through Zoom video conferencing.
 Classes are held at a scheduled time each week, normally for 2 hours 45 minutes.
 Students are online with their professor during this time for lecture, class discussion, and guidance on assignments.
 This is a great system for those who can schedule their time to allow for regular class sessions each week.
 But if your schedule does not allow for that, you might opt for the Anytime-Anywhere delivery system.